 The above is an abridged version of ‘Case Study 2: Shaping the Year 1 Experience.’
 In: Application for Senior Fellowship of the Higher Education Academy.
 August 2018: 11-16

 Dr Mary-lou Barratt SFHEA has a specialist interest in critical pedagogy, grass-roots social change and post-disciplinary practices, and a background as a Sessional and Associate Lecturer working across fields such as Fine Art, Illustration and Visual Communication.
 Dr Barratt is currently Senior Lecturer with the BA (Hons.)
 Fine Art course, University for the Creative Arts (Canterbury).
 She has been Coordinator for Year 0 and Year 1 of the (BAHons.)
 Fine Art course since 2015 and, in that capacity, has undertaken sustained research around the first year experience, focusing on retention and engagement alongside inclusive practices.

-Richards, Aisha and Finnegan, Terry (2014) Embedding Equality and Diversity in the Curriculum: An Art and Design Practitioners Guide.
+Richards, A. and Finnegan, T. (2014) Embedding Equality and Diversity in the Curriculum: An Art and Design Practitioners Guide.
 Available from: heacademy.ac.uk/sites/default/files/resources/eedc_art_and_design_online.pdf

-Yorke, Mantz and Longden, Bernard (2008) The First-Year Experience of Higher Education in the UK.
+Yorke, M. and Longden, B. (2008) The First-Year Experience of Higher Education in the UK.
 Final Report.
 York, HEA